 Career prospects

 Newly qualified and junior CAD technicians may initially work on small projects, making revisions to existing drawings or converting archive drawings from paper to computer.
-After gaining experience, your role may develop and allow you to be more involved in the design process and work on larger projects.
+After gaining experience, your role will develop, and you’ll become more involved in the design process and work on larger projects.

-Junior CAD technicians can progress to senior CAD technician roles, which can involve managing a team of technicians, overseeing work in the design office and overall project management.
+From the role of junior CAD technician, you can progress to senior CAD technician roles, which can involve managing a team of technicians, overseeing work in the design office and overall project management.

 Apprenticeship and college routes can lead to taking further qualifications at degree level in a related field, such as civil engineering, and gaining EngTech status.